 Seattle is a magical city.
 Strolling through the maze of stalls at the 112-year-old Pike Place Market overlooking the Elliott Bay waterfront, I pause to watch the antics at the Pike Place Fish Co. where fish throwing has become a tourist phenomenon.
 Stall-holders dressed in overalls ‘work’ the small crowd of onlookers before tossing a large silvery fish through the air to the waiting hands of a customer who’s been quickly coached into the intricacies of catching a flying fish.

-Although it’s proclaimed to be the city where it rains 150 days of the year, the cloudless azure blue sky allowed for breathtaking views of the Cascade and the Olympic Mountain ranges from the iconic Space Needle Observation deck 184 metres above the ground.
+Although it’s proclaimed to be the city where it rains 150 days of the year not during my stay!
+I was greeted with a cloudless azure blue sky providing breathtaking views of the Cascade and the Olympic Mountain ranges from the iconic Space Needle Observation deck 184 metres above the ground.

 The wide city streets of this easy to navigate city are sprinkled with Christmas lights and trees.
 But instead of carolers on street corners and in the markets, I find buskers, which is not surprising given Seattle is the birthplace of grunge music.
 Bands like Pearl Jam, Nirvana, and solo musicians Jimi Hendrix and Macklemore began their musical careers in Seattle.